python-discord/summer-code-jam-2020-qualifier/README.md

     10
     ```

-2. Whenever you raise an exception, it's important to give the developer who will have to deal with the exception enough information to know what's going on.
-That's why the exception message should include the name of the attribute we're trying to assign something to, the name of type that was expected, and the name of the type that it received instead.
-If you had not done that already, adjust your descriptor so that it always includes those three pieces of information in the exception message.
-You should not change the function signature of the `__init__` method to do this (i.e., you can't pass the name of the attribute to `__init__`).
+2. Whenever you raise an exception, it's important to give the developer enough information to debug the error.
+Modify your descriptor's exception message to include the name of the attribute being assigned, the name of type that was expected, and the name of the type that was received instead.
+You should not change the function signature of the `__init__` method to do this; do not pass the name of the attribute to `__init__`.
     ```py
     >>> class Article:
     ...     age = ArticleField(field_type=int)